voltrondata-labs/arrow-benchmarks-ci/docs/how-to-add-new-benchmark-machine.md

 ## How to Add New Benchmark Machine

 ##### 1. Create Pull Request to add your machine to `Config.MACHINES`
-Adding new machine to `Config.MACHINES` will automatically
+Adding new machine to `Config.MACHINES` and merging your pull request into `main` branch will automatically
 - create **"Arrow BCI Benchmark on ..."** Buildkite pipeline for your machine in [Apache Arrow CI Buildkite organization](https://buildkite.com/apache-arrow)
 - enable **"Arrow BCI Benchmark on ..."** Buildkite pipeline builds being created for all